mcd8604/RankCollector/README.md

 2. It inspects every player in 'inspect range' which you target or mouseover
 3. It syncs your db with other party/raid/bg members and your guildmates on your death
 4. It can estimate your (or specific player) onward RP, Rank and Progress, taking into account your (player's) standing and pool size
 5. It can export your internal DB in CSV format to copy-paste it into Google Spreadsheets for future calculations.
-[Spreadsheet done specially for HonorSpy](https://docs.google.com/spreadsheets/d/1OvZ7PRhrFjRn8IoH8HIPwHfRDEq50uO64YLCsSsjBQc/edit#gid=2113352865), it will estimate RP for all players
+[Spreadsheet done specially for RankCollector](https://docs.google.com/spreadsheets/d/1OvZ7PRhrFjRn8IoH8HIPwHfRDEq50uO64YLCsSsjBQc/edit#gid=2113352865), it will estimate RP for all players
 6. It supports automatic weekly pvp reset.
 Reset day can be configured
 7. Supports sorting by Rank and Honor
 8. Groups players in table by brackets
-9. *Esc → Interface Options → Addons → HonorSpy* for addon settings
+9. *Esc → Interface Options → Addons → RankCollector* for addon settings

 It only stores players with >15HKs.
 Reset day can be configured, default is Wednesday.
 Reset time is fixed at 10AM UTC.

 P.S.
-Do not be afraid of losing all your data, very likely that other players with HonorSpy will push you their database very soon.
+Do not be afraid of losing all your data, very likely that other players with RankCollector will push you their database very soon.
 The more players use and collect data -> the more up-to-date data you will have.
 Magic of sync.

 ### Commands
 `/hs show` -> show/hide standings table